The Adolph “Bud” Herseth Scholarship

-NEW for 2022-2023!
-The Luther College Music Department is pleased to announce a new, competitive scholarship opportunity for highly skilled musicians.
-Class of 2023 graduating seniors – pursuing any academic area – may audition to receive a 4-year renewable scholarship named in honor of Adolph “Bud” Herseth, a 1943 Luther College graduate who majored in math and held the position of principal trumpet player of the Chicago Symphony Orchestra for 54 years.
+The Luther College Music Department is pleased to sponsor a competitive scholarship opportunity for highly skilled musicians.
+Graduating seniors – pursuing any academic area – may audition to receive a 4-year renewable scholarship named in honor of Adolph “Bud” Herseth, a 1943 Luther College graduate who majored in math and held the position of principal trumpet player of the Chicago Symphony Orchestra for 54 years.

-The competitive audition process for this prestigious new scholarship is open to students who exhibit the highest technical and expressive musical abilities.
-Auditions for the Herseth Scholarship are open to students of any instrument who desire to study any academic area – not just music.
+The competitive audition process for this prestigious scholarship is open to students who exhibit the highest technical and expressive musical abilities.
+Auditions for the Herseth Scholarship are open to high school seniors in the United States, regardless of major or academic interest.

-Winners of the Herseth Scholarship Audition will fall under these categories:
+Winners of the Herseth Scholarship Audition are awarded either:

-• Prepare the specific requirements for your instrument or voice as outlined below.
+4. Review the specific requirements for your instrument or voice, listed below, and practice accordingly.

 • Be sure to set the sharing settings so that all files are viewable by Luther faculty.